Broker Check

 The most liquid asset is cash in a bank account, and the least liquid would be things like real estate or a retirement plan (unless you’ve already reached age 59 ½).

-If you are non-working or are the lower-earning party, you may want to ask for assets that are more liquid in case you need to use a portion of your settlement to support yourself.
+If you aren’t working or are the lower-earning party, you may want to ask for assets that are more liquid in case you need to use a portion of your settlement to support yourself.

-If you don't need ready cash or you earn enough on your own, this may not be an issue for you.
+If you don’t need ready cash, this may not be an issue for you.

 Can I Afford to Maintain the Asset?